trans-travel/trans-travel/ca/ab.md

 ## Medical Care

- * Trans medical care is legal for all ages.
+ * Trans medical care is legal for adults.
+ * Alberta has banned HRT, puberty blockers, and some other care for people under age 16.
  * However, Alberta has indicated that in Fall of 2024, [provincial policy would outlaw some trans youth medical care](https://www.cbc.ca/news/canada/edmonton/danielle-smith-1.7101595)